necromuralist/student_intervention/_sources/training_and_evaluating.txt

 Because *KNN* doesn't build a model the way the other two classifiers do, it has the quickest training time but trades this for the longest prediction times.

 Unlike Logistic Regression, KNN doesn't require linear separability and unlike some other methods also makes no assumption about the distribution of the data (it is *non-parametric*).
 This makes KNN more flexible, but how accurate it is depends on the choice of *k*.
-If *k* is too small it will tend to overfit the training data and if *k* is too large, it will become too rigid.
+If *k* is too small it will tend to over-fit the training data and if *k* is too large, it will become too rigid.
 Besides the difficulty in choosing *k*, because it is non-parametric it's not possible to inspect the model to decide which features are important and it needs more data to be accurate (James G., et al., 2013).

 I thought that KNN might be a good non-parametric alternative to Logistic Regression since the data comes from students attending two schools in Portugal which might make the instances more similar than dissimilar, the 'nearest neighbor' method was conceptually appropriate and it is different enough in approach that it might improve on the other two methods should the separation of the classes be unusually difficult.